reganbaucke/JuDGE.jl/README.md

 data set for the values and sizes of the items in each of the nodes of the tree.

+See the [getting_started.md](https://github.com/reganbaucke/JuDGE.jl/blob/master/getting_started.md) guide for details about this.

 ## Limitations

 - For each expansion variable, there can only be one expansion (i.e. variable